fthobe/solidus_product_assembly/README.md

 and add parts to it.
 By doing that you're making that product an assembly.

 The store will treat assemblies a bit different than regular products on checkout.
-Spree will create and track inventory units for its parts rather than for the product itself.
+Solidus will create and track inventory units for its parts rather than for the product itself.
 That means you essentially have a product composed of other products.
 From a customer perspective it's like they are paying a single amount for a collection of products.